microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewinstance.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an Azure AD [access review](accessreviewsv2-root.md) recurrence.
-If the parent `accessReviewScheduleDefinition` is a recurring access review, instances represent each recurrence.
+If the parent **accessReviewScheduleDefinition** is a recurring access review, instances represent each recurrence.
 A review that does not recur will have exactly one instance.
-Instances also represent each unique group being reviewed in the `accessReviewScheduleDefinition`.
-If a review has multiple groups and recurs more than once, each group will have a unique instance for each recurrence.
+Instances also represent each unique group being reviewed in the **accessReviewScheduleDefinition**.
+If a review has multiple groups, each group will have a unique instance for each recurrence.

 ## Methods